dselivanovvv/follow-network/README.md

-Simple network implementation using Django
+Simple social network implementation using Django
 --------------------------------

 Clone this repository to your machine: